BJB-git/Masters_Thesis_2023/README.md

 # Description of Data used for Analysis

 Data used for analysis is publicly available via the Our World in Data team (https://ourworldindata.org/coronavirus).
 This data set contains reported COVID-19 cases and outcomes (such as deaths, hospitalizations and ICU admissions) for individual countries since the start of the pandemic.
 The countries analysed below were chosen to include a range of country locations and demographics.
 Data availability also differs by country, resulting in some countries not being included for certain types of analysis.
-For example, South Korea reports daily ICU admission counts but not daily hospitalization counts, causing it to be excluded from the hospitalization analysis in sections 3.3 and 3.4.
+For example, South Korea reports daily ICU admission counts but not daily hospitalization counts.

 # Folders